krobelus/rate-experiments/README.md

 developed a set of scripts to delta-debug CNF and DRAT instances.

-\paragraph{Rust} We chose the modern systems programming language Rust[^rust] for our implementation.
+\paragraph{Rust} We chose the modern systems programming language Rust[^rust] for our implementation because of its feature parity with C in the domain of SAT solving.
 Among the respondents of the 2019 Stack Overflow Developer Survey[^so-survey] it is the most loved programming language and Rust developers have the highest contribution rate to open source projects.

-Based on our experience, we believe that, while there may be some inconveniences with the borrow checker[^partial-ref], it is a viable alternative to C and C++ for the domain of SAT solving.
+Based on our experience, we believe that, while there may be some inconveniences with the borrow checker[^partial-ref], it is a viable alternative to C or C++ for SAT solving.
 The first Rust-based solver to take part in competitions `varisat`[^varisat] is a great example of this.

 Rust aims to avoid any undefined behavior.
 For example, buffer overflows are prevented by performing runtime bounds checks upon array access.
 While for most programs those bounds checks have negligible impact (branch prediction can handle them seamlessly), we removed bounds checking by default, which gave speedups of around 15% in preliminary tests.
-Additionally checker implementation contains a variety of cheap runtime assertions, including checks for arithmetic overflows and narrowing conversions that cause a change of value.
+Furthermore, our checker implementation contains a variety of cheap runtime assertions, including checks for arithmetic overflows and narrowing conversions that cause a change of value.